 Hunter Water operates 19 wastewater treatment plants and 2 recycled water treatment plants across the Lower Hunter.
 Of these wastewater treatment plants, 10 include wastewater recycling to external customers.
-About 10 per cent of effluent is treated to a recycled water standard.
+About 10 per cent of effluent is treated to a recycled water standard and supplied to recycled water users.

 We consider recycled water to be a water conservation initiative when recycled water is provided instead of drinking water.
-A summary of our recycled water scheme performance in 2019-20 is provided in
+A summary of our recycled water scheme performance in 2020-21 is provided in

-Table 2.3.
-As a result of recycled water operations, approximately 5,500 ML of drinking water was conserved.
+Table 2.4.
+As a result of recycled water operations, approximately 5,090 ML of drinking water was conserved.
 Our plant and supply locations are shown in Figure 2.5.
 We also used recycled water for internal purposes at our own wastewater treatment plants.

-In 2019-20, Hunter Water progressed with a number of studies to investigate a range of recycled water schemes, including reuse for irrigation of public space, industrial reuse schemes and dual reticulation schemes.
-Additional recycled water schemes that could be implemented as a drought response measure were also investigated.
+In 2020-21, Hunter Water progressed with a number of studies to investigate a range of recycled water schemes, including reuse for irrigation of public space, industrial reuse schemes, residential dual reticulation and agricultural schemes.